The Effects of Flipped Classrooms in Higher Education: A Causal Machine Learning Analysis: Introduction

-This study contributes to several areas of research.
+This study makes the following contributions.
 First, within the flipped classroom literature, our careful implementation of a flipped classroom and comprehensive data collection allows us to obtain reliable estimates of the change in the instructional format on various student outcomes.
 In addition, leveraging granular usage data from the flipped curriculum, we provide nuanced insights into students' patterns of engagement with the learning materials.
 Second, we demonstrate a powerful and objective methodological approach by successfully employing DML combined with ML techniques to (implicitly) reduce the dimensionality of a large set of covariates (including answers to 67 Likert-type questions) for application in studies with similar research designs.
 Furthermore, we discuss suitable ML techniques, such as ridge regression, that align with psychometric principles, acknowledging the latent factor structure inherent in Likert scale variables, such as tendencies to procrastinate.

 Several empirical studies have examined the impact of transitioning to a flipped classroom format on student achievement in economics programs or courses.
 Some of these studies employ cohort comparisons to assess the effect of the flipped classroom on student performance (see, for example, \textcites{lage2000, findlay2014, swoboda2016}). \textcite{swoboda2016}, for example, analyze the effect of a flipped classroom in an introductory microeconomics course using a cohort design with a total of 150 students.
 They find a significant positive effect of the flipped format on the difference between students' pre- and post-test scores on a comprehension test.
 However, unlike our study, they use scores from a voluntary, unsupervised test instead of actual exam results as outcome variable.
 Additionally, their analysis includes a more limited set of controls for socio-demographic characteristics and prior learning conditions, and does not incorporate any psychometric variables.
 This is a general limitation of many observational studies.
 Few studies employ randomized controlled trials (RCT) to investigate the effects of the flipped classroom on student outcomes (see, for example, \textcites{wozny2018a,setren2021}).
 Although RCTs are known for their robust causal identification, their implementation often entails substantial costs \parencites{wozny2018a, wozny2018b}.
 Furthermore, ethical and legal constraints frequently preclude the execution of RCTs.
 This is true in our study where student assignment to specific course formats through randomization was not permissible.
 Despite these limitations, we are convinced that our rich set of control variables combined with suitable machine learning techniques adequately addresses potential selection concerns, thereby yielding reliable results within our quasi-experimental design.